 Morley prides itself on the friendliness of its locals.
 Being one of (if not #1) the busiest courses in the world so you will never lack for a helpful, friendly and usually colorful playing partner.

 Monthly tournaments are usually held on the 3rd Saturday of each month.
 Check the schedule for the next monthly.
 Tournament division include Pro, Advanced, Intermediate, and Novice.
 Morley Field also has two disc golf leagues per year - Spring and Fall.
 These are handicap leagues with all skill levels welcome to play.
 Also during the summer there is Wednesday Night Doubles at 5:00pm.

-The course is open to the public from dawn to dusk year round except for the weekends of the Southwestern Disc Golf Invitational Team Tournament (usually around the 1st weekend of December) and the Spring Fling (usually in the first couple of weeks of May).
+The course is open to the public from dawn to dusk year round except for the weekends of the Southwestern Disc Golf Invitational Team Tournament (usually around the 1st weekend of December), the Course Championship (usually 1st weekend of November), and the Spring Fling (usually in the first couple of weeks of May).
 If you plan to visit during these times, check the schedule to make sure the course will be open to the public.